Desmond Swayne: Does my hon. Friend plan to rescue humanity from the blight of disposable nappies?

-Desmond Swayne: To ask the Secretary of State for Environment, Food and Rural Affairs, what steps he is taking to prevent the penetration of foreign insects into the UK; and if he will make a statement.
+Desmond Swayne: To ask the Secretary of State for Environment, Food and Rural Affairs, what measures is he taking to reduce the amount of water leakage by water companies; and if he will make a statement.